Joining the MAMRT as a Full or Non-Practising Member

 November 1-30: Regular Renewal Period

 December 1-31: Late Renewal: Automatic Late Fee Applied as of Midnight (EST) 23:00 (CST) November 30

 23:00 CST (Midnight EST) December 31: Automatic Membership Lapse: Reinstatement Required.

 Q14: Why do I have to renew so far in advance of the following membership year?

 Most employers require verification of CAMRT/MAMRT membership - and proof of PLI - by January 1.

-With over 860 Full/Non-Practicing and 40 Student Members, significant administrative time is attached to processing renewals, changes in status, allowing for and addressing late renewals, as well as renewal-related member enquiries.
+With over 860 Active Members and 50 Student Members, significant administrative time is attached to processing renewals, changes in status, allowing for and addressing late renewals, as well as renewal-related member enquiries.